 No U.S. retailer has helped popularize the outdoor and adventure travel spaces like REI.
 In the States, city dwellers have to come to rely on it as a one-stop outfitter for hiking, camping, bicycling, paddling, walking the dog, or taking the kids to the park.
 That’s thanks in large part to REI’s massive selection of the best outdoor clothing brands, from Patagonia and The North Face to MSR and Arc’teryx.

-However, its in-house gear brand, REI Co-Op, tends to fly under the radar, compared to its brand-name counterparts.
-That’s a shame because many of its own products offer the same great quality and features, plus a fantastic “satisfaction guaranteed” return policy for significantly less than elsewhere.
+But its in-house gear brand, REI Co-Op, tends to fly under the radar, especially compared to its brand-name counterparts.
+That’s a shame because many of its own products offer the same great quality, features, and innovation, plus a fantastic “satisfaction guaranteed” return policy — all for significantly less than elsewhere.
 Let’s take a look at everything you should know about REI Co-Op outdoor gear and why you might want to consider the brand for your next gear-up.

 As we said, affordability is one of REI Co-Op’s best selling points.
 To be sure, it’s pricier than the sort of bargain-basement off-brand gear you might find at, say, Walmart, but often less than more recognizable brands.
 However, the quality is surprisingly on-par or better than many of those brands.
 In most cases, the technical innovation and feature set are comparable, too.